aymanelbacha/Ghost-GCP/README.md

 5.To allow any updated services to restart, go back to Google Cloud, Stop and Resume the instance, then SSH again.

-6. Make a new user called service_account and grant it sudo:
+6. Make a new user called service_user and grant it sudo:

-adduser service_account && usermod -aG sudo service_account
+adduser service_user && usermod -aG sudo service_user

-Set a password for service_account.
-Leave all user information fields for service_account at default values.
+Set a password for service_user.
+Leave all user information fields for service_user at default values.
 Confirm with Y.

-7. Switch to service_account:
+7. Switch to service_user:

-su - service_account
+su - service_user

 ### Install Ghost dependencies
 1. Install Nginx and open the firewall: